PREAMBLE AND SUMMARY

-The energy policy of Slovakia was approved by a resolution of the Slovak Government No. 548 of 5 November 2014.
+The energy policy of Slovakia was approved by a resolution of the Slovak Government, No. 548/2014 of 5 November 2014.
 The energy policy is a strategic document defining the energy sector’s primary objectives and priorities through 2035, with a vision also provided through 2050.
 The energy policy is a component of Slovakia’s national economic strategy, given that sustainable economic growth is conditioned by a reliable supply of affordable energy.
-The priority from this perspective is ensuring the reliability and stability of energy supply, efficient energy utilization at optimum costs and environmental protection.
+The priority from this perspective is ensuring the reliability and stability of energy supply, efficient energy utilization at optimum cost and environmental protection.
 It is envisioned that a well functioning energy market with a competitive environment will be strengthened by domestic energy policy implementation.
 The task of the energy policy is to create a stable framework for a safely operating energy market that motivates investments in energy.

 Slovakia became a signatory to the United Nations Framework Convention on Climate Change (UNFCCC) in 1994 and a party to the Kyoto Protocol in 2002.